 CSDP reporting error 0.005 0.001

-From 2017 onwards, the state of South Africa’s national debt has become a hot topic in parliament and in the county at large.
-By 2018, the issues argued about the national debt started to frighten off international traders.
+From 2017 onwards, the state of South Africa’s national debt has become a hot topic in parliament.
+By 2018, the issues argued about the national debt started to frighten off international investors.

 The result of high interest rates and the government’s expansion of debt means that interest payments rose from R57 billion in 2010 to R162 billion by Q1 2018.
 This means that the government has to spend 13% of its income on interest payments in 2018.